adellahlou/wishe/README.md

 Crowdsourced greeting card searching and art

 Hacked together for some user testing.
 Has lots of TODO's :
-- Need to change to SQL (lots of relational data)
 - Need to switch to MongoDB DBrefs.
 Currently lots of duplicated data.
 - Need to Normalize schemas.
-- Need namespacing (too many globals)
-- Need to use publishes and methods
-- Need to refactor Lists to make into reusable code.
 - Need to get GridFS up for image storage
+- Need to comment
+- Should change to SQL (lots of relational data)
+- Should namespace components and collections (too many globals)
+- Should use publishes and methods
+- Should refactor Lists to make into reusable code.
 - Should make prettier.
 Not important for now